Tell us about yourself.

 What message do you have for other women who are looking to make an impact in their communities?

 My message to every woman who wishes to make impact is that they have to be passionate and be ready to start from somewhere.
 It was through Mamalette’s community programs that I started making an impact in my community.
-So my advice is that they look for what they can do to impact lives and make a difference in their community.
-They should also be ready to work with an organization that is committed to making an impact in the society.
+So my advice is that they should be ready to work with an organization that is committed to making an impact in the society.